IlMusu/IlMusuEnchantmentsMod/README.md

 2. Laceration Enchantment

 ## UNEARTHING ENCHANTMENT (V)
 The <b><span style="color:purple">Unearthing Enchantment</span></b> makes a digger tool dig tunnels with depth and area depending on the level of the enchantments.
-Since it is a demonic enchantment, digging with an item containing this enchantment <b>damages also the player</b>: the tunnel will be complete only if the player has enough life.
+Since it is a demonic enchantment, digging with an item containing this enchantment <b>damages also the player</b>: the tunnel will be complete only if the player has enough life. <br />

 <details>
 <summary><b>Details here</b></summary>
-This enchantment creates a bigger tunnel the more health it can consume from the player:
+This enchantment creates a bigger tunnel the more health it can consume from the player: <br />
 At level 1, it consumes 20.0% of the max health and the tunnel will be of 3x3 blocks and 1 blocks depth. <br />
 At level 2, it consumes 22.5% of the max health and the tunnel will be of 3x3 blocks and 3 blocks depth. <br />
 At level 3, it consumes 25.0% of the max health and the tunnel will be of 3x3 blocks and 4 blocks depth. <br />